polyflowbuilder/polyflowbuilder/README.md

 Take PolyFlowBuilder for a spin on the [official website](https://polyflowbuilder.duncanapple.io).

+Beta versions of the application are deployed on the [beta website](https://beta.polyflowbuilder.duncanapple.io). **Note that anything may change at any time (including data loss) on the beta website.**

 ## Main Features

 - Can create flowcharts with a specified catalog year, starting year, major, and concentration (if applicable), and it will auto-populate with the respective flowchart (if it's available)